typelevel/squants/README.md

 ```

 The `UnitGroup` values provided with Squants are only samples and aren't intended to be exhaustive.
-We encourage users to make their own `UnitGroup` defintitions and submit them as PRs if they're generally
+We encourage users to make their own `UnitGroup` definitions and submit them as PRs if they're generally
 applicable.

 ## Formatters